gibbz00/signoz.io/docs/instrumentation/rust.md

 ## Tutorial

-Here's a [tutorial](https://signoz.io/blog/opentelemetry-rust/) with step by step guide on how to install SigNoz and start monitoring a sample Rust app.
+Here's a [tutorial](https://signoz.io/blog/opentelemetry-rust/) with step-by-step guide on how to install SigNoz and start monitoring a sample Rust app.

 <InstrumentationFAQ />